AsyncGuidesGetting Started

 end

-Unfortunately, some libraries do not integrate well with the fiber scheduler, either they are blocking, processor bound, use thread locals for execution state.
-To uses these libraries, you may be able to use a background thread.
+Unfortunately, some libraries do not integrate well with the fiber scheduler: either they are blocking, processor bound, or use thread locals for execution state.
+To use these libraries, you may be able to use a background thread.

 Async do